 A person’s personal medical history or family history may be sufficient for an insurance company to charge a higher premium for such insurance, or to decline an application; the result of a genetic test may have no impact on this decision.
 On the other hand, if a genetic test indicates that a person is at high risk of developing a disease in the future, this could provide the sole basis for the insurance company’s decision.
 If a genetic test shows that a person is not at risk of the family’s disorder, the insurance company may ignore the applicant’s family history.

 Insurance companies are allowed to use this genetic test information because of an underlying principle for this type of insurance.
 Under Commonwealth legislation, an applicant for insurance (other than health insurance) and the company providing that insurance must have the same information about the person being insured at the time of the application.
 The failure to share potentially significant information may be regarded as a breach of contract and result in an insurance policy being cancelled.
 This does not apply to new information that becomes available after a policy has commenced.

 The Financial Services Council represents insurers and other financial service providers in Australia.
 It has guidelines regarding genetic testing for its members.
 In mid-2019, the Council introduced a new policy regarding genetic tests and life insurance.
 Under this policy, an insurer will not ask about or use the result of a genetic test request for policies which fall below specified values.
 We cannot provided detailed advice regarding a particular policy or patient, and recommend that concerns be discussed with the doctor requesting the investigation, an insurance broker, or with the Financial Services Council on (02) 9299 3022.
-You can also find further information at the NSW Centre for Genetics Education (NSW Health) life insurance and genetic testing.
+You can also download further information here: Centre for Genetics Education (NSW Health) life insurance and genetic testing.

 As noted above, these considerations do not apply to private health insurance in Australia.